 It’s no wonder many of us don’t detox well…

 Some of the other causes of cellulite include:

-- Unhealthy diet
+- Poor diet

 - Fluid retention

-- Low blood circulation
+- Poor circulation

-- Weak collagen structure of the skin
+- Weak collagen structure of skin

 - Hormonal changes

-- Living a sedentary lifestyle with little physical activity
+- Living a sedentary lifestyle